rmander-89/breezy-hubspot-sa-poc/README.md

 # **D. HubSpot Data Architecture**

-This section describes the data model designed for Breezy, why each object exists, how they relate to each other and why these choices support Breezy’s hardware and SaaS business.
-The model keeps the Contact as the single source of truth and layers hardware, subscriptions, payments, usage activity and support tickets around it.
+This section explains the data model designed for Breezy, why each object exists, how the associations work and how this structure supports Breezy’s hardware, SaaS and usage driven business.
+The design keeps the Contact as the single source of truth, with all other objects organised around it.

 ## **1. Core Object Model and Ownership**

 ### **1.1 Contact as the source of truth**

-The Contact is the main record that everything else relates back to.
-It represents the customer or household and holds all identity information, trial state and usage rollups.
-A single Contact can own devices, start a free trial, become a subscriber and later upgrade or churn.
+The Contact is the foundation of the entire architecture.
+It represents the customer or household and holds identity, trial status and the rolled up usage information that is required for onboarding and conversion.
+Every other object connects back to the Contact.

-Trial specific fields live directly on the Contact.
-Examples include:
+Trial details are stored directly on the Contact using properties such as:
 - breezy_trial_status
 - breezy_trial_start_date
 - breezy_trial_end_date
 - breezy_last_login_date
 - breezy_last_usage_event

-This avoids using a deal pipeline for trial tracking and keeps trials simple, clear and easy to automate in HubSpot.
-It also aligns with how marketing teams usually want to enrol customers in workflows, which is generally property based rather than driven by deal records.
+Storing trial status on the Contact avoids creating a deal for every free trial and keeps trial tracking simple, scalable and aligned with how marketing teams want to enrol people into workflows.

 ### **1.2 Thermostat custom object**

-Thermostats are represented as a custom object.
+Thermostats are represented as a custom object because hardware ownership is essential to Breezy’s business model.
 A Contact can have many Thermostats.
-This separates the person from the device fleet and allows Breezy to track device level detail and ownership.
+This separates the individual from the device fleet and allows Breezy to track device level behaviour and support needs.

-Key fields include:
+Example properties include:
 - serial_number
 - model
 - installation_date